f-ernanda/client-api/README.md

 ## 🌟 Contact
 Hi :D

-If you want to get in touch, fell free to contact me at:
+If you want to get in touch, feel free to contact me at:

 [LinkedIn][linkedin] | [Twitter][twitter]